emmanuelbernard/emmanuelbernard.com/blog/2012-04-10-the-perfect-storm-creates-new-website-and-blog.md

 tags: [ website ]
 ---
 I have been fed up with Wordpress for a while now.
-Having to upgrade the core plus an average of 4 plugins everytime I went to blog was too much.
+Having to upgrade the core plus an average of 4 plugins every time I went to blog was too much.
 And I am not even mentioning the security risk or the fact that some services flag wordpress installs as malicious websites...